chadrik/gilded/README.md

 alias au='hg --config extensions.gilded='
 ```

-As an homage to mercurial's `hg` command, I recommend the name `au`, after gold's periodic symbol.
+As an homage to mercurial's `hg` command, I recommend the name `au`, after the periodic symbol for gold.

 ## Commands Currently Supported

 ### Query

 I think most of these will be pretty straight-forward.
 The big payoff is `log`, where you can make use of revsets to make complex queries of your git history.

 - [ ] `annotate`
 - [ ] `bisect`